bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] All classes and methods have a single responsibility except for utility classes
 - [ ] Naming conventions are adhered to
 - [ ] Encapsulation - only things that need to be public are public
-- [ ] All classes and methods a reasonably size
+- [ ] All classes and methods are reasonably sized

 ## Interceptors
 - [ ] Naming conventions respected
 - [ ] Very minimal logic as performance impact is huge
-- [ ] Correct interceptor being used e.g no saving logic in a validation inteceptor
+- [ ] Correct interceptor being used e.g no saving logic in a validation interceptor

 ## Data Access Objects
 - [ ] All queries are based on the FlexibleSearch framework